INSIGHT | EXISTING ENTITIES

 Forms the foundation of the AML/CTF program by identifying and evaluating the specific risks faced by the reporting entity and guiding the development of tailored AML/CTF policies and procedures.

-The risk assessment informs all other documents, ensuring the AML/CTF Program is risk-based and focused on the most significant threats.
+The risk assessment informs all other documents, ensuring the AML/CTF program is risk-based and focused on the most significant threats.

-AML/CTF policy
+AML/CTF policies

 This document outlines the reporting entity's approach to managing and mitigating identified ML/TF risks and ensuring compliance with the general requirements in the AML/CTF Act and AML/CTF Rules.

-The AML/CTF policies must be developed based on the risk assessment and provide the framework for the procedures manual.
+The AML/CTF policies must be developed based on the ML/TF risk assessment and provide the framework for the procedures manual.

 Procedures manual